KannaKobayashiDragon/PowerShell-TNC-Port-Scanner/README.md

 ## 📋 Requirements

 - Windows 10/11 or Windows Server 2016+
+- Windows 7 does not support TNC (Test-NetConnection) PowerShell command
 - PowerShell 5.1 or later (pre-installed on Windows)
 - No external dependencies or modules required